benjajaja/civtrade/Reddit post.md

  - Notes go away after one view

-- Removed a hard-coded key

-- Locations weren't returning anything, now they are
+- Fixed a bug where locations would be empty

 ----